blondie101010/prisonchroot/README.md

 ## Status

 This project is currently in beta testing phase.
-It is still not recommended to use it on production, but is has been quite extensively tested on the following setups:
+It is still not recommended to use it on production, but it has been quite extensively tested on the following setups:

 	System	Version	with selinux	without selinux
 	_______	_______	_______________ _______________